Motorola Moto Z review

 On the rear the camera protrudes quite a bit, but a black Style Shell is supplied in the box which – like all other Moto Mods – uses magnets to attach.
 This brings everything flush and hides the connector from view.

 But even without this rear cover (shown below, far right), the Moto Z has a pretty attractive rear thanks to subtle horizontal lines in the metal (these are more visible on the white model than the black model shown here).
 However, both phones are prone to showing marks and fingerprints due to their smooth surfaces.
 And that connector is pretty darned ugly.

 If there's one missing feature - no, not the headphone jack - it's water resistance.
-The Moto Z has a water-repellent nano coating, but this means it's really no different from any other phone that can't survive being submerged in water.
+The Moto Z has a water-repellent nano coating, provided by P2i, but this means it's really no different from any other phone that can't survive being submerged in water.
 But, if you do want a waterproof phone with similar specs, you'll have to spend a lot more.